MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

     _Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded," indicating that the Batch account and the storage account have been deployed.

-	> Refresh the page in the browser every now and then to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.
+You can click the **Refresh** button at the top of the blade to refresh the deployment status.

     ![Viewing the deployment status](Images/deployment-status.png)